zig-gamedev/zig-gamedev/README.md

 ## Sample applications

 Below you can find a list of more interesting sample applications implemented in Zig.
-More can be found in [here](samples/).
+More can be found in [samples/](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample..